-Α Mr. Mrs. Miss Ms. First Name Middle Name(s (Circle one) Jr Sr II III IV If you were registered before but this is the first time you are registering from the address in Box 2, what was your address where you were registered before? В Street (or route and box number) Apt. or Lot # City/Town/Co nty State Zip Code If you live in a rural area but do not have a street number, or if you have no address, please show on the map where you live. с ■ Write in the names of the crossroads (or streets) nearest to where you live. ■ Draw an X to show where you live. ■ Use a dot to show any schools, churches, stores, or other landmarks near where you live, and write the name of the landmark.
-If the applicant is unable to sign, who helped the applicant fill out this application?
-Give name, address and phone number (phone number optional).
-D
+Α Mr. Mrs. Miss Ms. First Name Middle Name(s (Circle one) Jr Sr II III IV If you were registered before but this is the first time you are registering from the address in Box 2, what was your address where you were registered before? в Street (or route and box number) Apt. or Lot # City/Town/ nty State Zip Code If you live in a rural area but do not have a street number, or if you have no address, please show on the map where you live. с ■ Write in the names of the crossroads (or streets) nearest to where you live. ■ Draw an X to show where you live. ■ Use a dot to show any schools, churches, stores, or other landmarks near where you live, and write the name of the landmark.
+D he applicant is unable to sign, who helped the applicant fill (out thi s application?
+Give name, address er (priorie number opti onar).